 Here are some additional starter tips they share with us:

-~ Look into a spot next to the restrooms - this may sounds odd, but everyone's got to go at some point!
+- Look into a spot next to the restrooms - this may sound odd, but everyone's got to go at some point!

 Target Your Audience